+The power of silence and humour is important when working with First Nation communities.
 The guidelines and a policy developed are based on the Seven Grandfather Teachings3 and the Tri-Council Policy Statement,4 Chapter 9, which states the following:

 - respect for human dignity;

 - respect for free and informed consent;

 - respect for vulnerable persons;

 - respect for privacy and confidentiality;

 - respect for justice and inclusiveness;

 - balancing harms and benefits; and,

-- · minimizing harm and maximizing benefit.
+- minimizing harm and maximizing benefit.